House passes resolution supporting ICE, denouncing calls for its abolishment

 Breaking News Emails

-WASHINGTON — The House passed a non-binding resolution on Wednesday backing the Immigration and Customs Enforcement agency and denouncing calls made by some Democratic lawmakers and progressive activists to abolish it.
+WASHINGTON — The House passed a nonbinding resolution on Wednesday backing the Immigration and Customs Enforcement agency and denouncing calls by some Democratic lawmakers and progressive activists to abolish it.

-Lawmakers approved the resolution 244-35, with 133 Democrats voting present, which is akin to declining to vote for or against.
-Eighteen Democrats voted in favor of the resolution, while 34 Democrats voted against the measure.
+Lawmakers approved the resolution 244-35, with 133 Democrats voting present, which is akin to not voting at all.
+Eighteen Democrats voted in favor of the resolution, while 34 voted against it.

 Ocasio-Cortez on her win and 'the start of a movement'Jun.28.201805:02